 An Introduction, Covering All The Basics

 I’ve received a number of emails from readers recently asking about folding treadmills and what I’d recommend.
 Choosing the best folding treadmill wasn’t as difficult as I had initially thought.
 In each price bracket there were only a few good options and whittling them down was easy.
-Anecdotally I’ve seen a huge rise in people setting up home-gyms for the first time.
+Anecdotally I’ve seen a huge rise (others have too) in people setting up home-gyms for the first time.
 Folding treadmills have maybe been the biggest part of that.
 They’re compact and serve the largest group of gym-goers; not to mention they’re pretty affordable.

 I’d never really considered talking much about gym equipment but in hindsight that seems crazy.
 It’s something I know deeply and it fits the point of the site down to the letter.
 With that said there are a heap of junky treadmills out there, all with their pros and cons.
 I’ve considered all the folding treadmills I’ve used over the years to make up this list of best folding treadmills.
 I’ve also taken in some valued and expert outside advice that covers pretty much anyone at any price point.

 Also consider your fitness goals in all this, is a treadmill what you want/need (there’s a good article from webMD on that here)?
 Are you solely focused on losing weight or gaining muscle too?
 Are you sleeping and eating well?
 Make sure you’re covering all your bases!